Copper Canyon – Cusarare – Basaseachi

-On the way to Cusarare you will visit the lake “Arareco”, the “San Ignacio” Mission and the Mushrooms, Frogs and Monks valleys
+In this tour you will visit also the lake “Arareco”, the “San Ignacio” Mission and the Mushrooms, Frogs and Monks valleys

-Breakfast and guided walk to the waterfall “Cusarare” (only in the rainy season from June to October).
-Then the adventure begins from Cusarare to the magical town of Batopilas.
+Breakfast, then the adventure begins from Creel 2400 mts to the magical town of Batopilas 600 mts.
 Through a very winding paved road you will reach the beautiful town of Batopilas.

 On the way you will pass through the old La Bufa mine.
 The La Bufa viewpoint, in the middle of a Tarahumara community called Quirare, has a fantastic view of the ravine and the Batopilas river.

 Then drive approximately 1 hour on the historic Camino Real to the heart of the Copper Canyon.
 It will exceed a height difference of approximately 1836 m.
 Batopilas warm climate is ideal for tropical and semi-tropical vegetation.
 Here you will find orange, mango, avocado and papaya trees.
 Bougainvillea and ceibas trees can also be seen here in large numbers.